Dr. Holly Reed Fund

 Working for Clouded Leopards

-They are shy.
-They are elusive.
-They are so difficult to spot in their rapidly disappearing natural habitat that no one knows for sure how many endangered clouded leopards remain in the wild.
-But it is universally acknowledged that the species is in trouble.
-Point Defiance Zoo & Aquarium works with partners across the nation to collaborate with zoological officials in Thailand on a breeding and research program that is crucial to continued research and understanding of these exotic cats.
+They’re shy and elusive.
+They’re so difficult to spot in their rapidly disappearing rainforest habitat that no-one knows for sure how many endangered clouded leopards remain in the wild.
+But we all agree the species is in trouble.
+Point Defiance Zoo works with partners across the nation and in Thailand on a breeding and research program that is crucial to ongoing understanding and conservation of these exotic cats.
 In addition, 2019 grants will fund two studies: one fitting satellite tracking collars to clouded leopards in Borneo, the other capturing their movements via motion-sensing cameras in Thailand’s Phu Khieo Wildlife Sanctuary.
 These studies will give crucial information about saving this species for the future.

 Elephant Conservation in Sumatra

 Development of Sumatran elephant habitat has led to increased contact between people and wild elephants.
-A Dr. Holly Reed Fund grant supports work being done by Conservation Response Units in the Way Kambas National Park of Lampung Province, Southern Sumatra, to address these conflicts.
+This grant supports Conservation Response Units in Sumatra that address that conflict.
 Formerly neglected elephants are trained to carry forest rangers into elephant territory to fight crime, rescue wildlife, reduce elephant-human conflict by herding wild elephants away from settlements and provide education and outreach programs to villages in and around the parks.

 Tracking Wild Polar Bears